repeatexplorer/workshop/2025/practical_training_day_2.md

 > - $PWD is shell variable set to the current working directory
 > - -t 10 sets the number of threads to use during execution
 > - -c specifies the path to your configuration file
-> - All data bust be either in the current working directory or in the /mnt/data directory to be accessible by the container
+> - All data must be either in the current working directory or in the /mnt/data directory to be accessible by the container

 ### Expected running times